 Three Card Poker

 Three Card Poker tables are intimate with a maximum of five player seats.
-In terms of complexity compared to Blackjack, for what the game adds visually on the felt it makes up for in actual gameplay.
 Don’t let all the writing on the felt be intimidating.
-As the name implies, Three Card Poker or 3CP for short is a table game loosely tied to poker in terms of hand rankings.
+As the name implies, Three Card Poker, or 3CP for short, is a table game loosely tied to poker in terms of hand rankings.

 Wagering in 3CP is fairly rudimentary.
 A player places an ANTE wager simply to participate in a hand.
 A common secondary wager a player might make concurrently is the PAIR PLUS bet, a wager which pays out solely based on the ranking of a player’s poker hand.
 The rankings and payouts are printed on the felt.
 A pair pays even money, while a straight flush pays 40-1.
 Some but not all casinos deal 3CP where royal flushes have an even higher payout on the pair plus bet.